visforvali/eng201-oer/_pages/syllabus.md

 ## Pace: Writing Support & Learning Commons ✏️

 Writing support is available for all students at Pace University.
 We offer confidential one-to-one appointments (on-site or on-line), group sessions, and drop-in sessions free of charge.
 Students can bring writing from all disciplines and at all stages of the writing process, from outlines to completed drafts.
 Students are encouraged to bring all types of writing, including resumes, internship and graduate school applications, and personal creative work.
 We are dedicated to developing independent learners through purposeful interactions with trained, well-qualified peer and professional staff.
-Check out our writing services and current hours of operation and use TracCloud to schedule an appointment.
+Check out our [writing services and current hours of operation](https://www.pace.edu/learning-commons/services-current-students){:target="_blank"} and use [TracCloud](https://www.pace.edu/sites/default/files/2022-11/learning-commons-making-appointments-using-trac-cloud.pdf){:target="_blank"} to schedule an appointment.

 The Learning Commons uses an array of programs and a holistic approach to assist students with academic skills and content knowledge.
 We are dedicated to developing independent learners through purposeful interactions with trained, well-qualified peer and professional staff, such as: